 - Virtual Services Platform 9000 can support up to 4084 configurable VLANS.
 VLAN IDs range from 1 to 4084.
 VLAN IDs 4085 to 4094 are reserved for internal use. - A tagged port can belong to multiple VLANs in multiple Spanning Tree Groups. - Under the default configuration, the default Spanning Tree Group is number 1 if the chassis configuration permits multiple STGs. - An untagged port can belong to only one port-based VLAN. - You can configure only one protocol-based VLAN for a given protocol.
-Virtual Services Platform 9000 supports up to 16 protocol-based VLANs, but see Table 3 for limitations. - The VLAN membership of a frame is determined by the following order of precedence, if applicable: - a.
-IEEE 802.1Q tagged VLAN ID - b.
-IP subnet-based VLAN - c. source MAC-based VLAN - d. protocol-based VLAN - e. port-based VLAN default VLAN of the receiving port - The IP subnet-based VLAN must not be assigned to a transit network (for example, a network routed to a bridged subnet).
+Virtual Services Platform 9000 supports up to 16 protocol-based VLANs, but see Protocol-based VLANs on page 15 for limitations. - The VLAN membership of a frame is determined by the following order of precedence, if applicable: - 1.
+IEEE 802.1Q tagged VLAN ID - 2.
+IP subnet-based VLAN - 3. source MAC-based VLAN - 4. protocol-based VLAN - 5. port-based VLAN default VLAN of the receiving port - The IP subnet-based VLAN must not be assigned to a transit network (for example, a network routed to a bridged subnet).